 Is your Wi-Fi slower than usual?
 You might have intruders hogging the network.
 Whenever new users connect, they compromise your network speed and put your security at risk.
 If you’re tired of this situation, you’re in the right place.
-Fortunately, there are several simple ways to regain control.
+Fortunately, there are several simple ways to regain control of your Wifi.

 In this post, we’ll show you how to check who might be using your Wi-Fi and the best ways to kick them off your network.
 We’ll also share helpful tips to protect your bandwidth and ensure your internet connection remains fast and secure.